nzp/logfind/README.rst

 All of this matters little as any reasonable POSIX system should have Python 3 and in particular, as of the time of this writing, at least version 3.4 as the default Python 3 version.

-On Windows, there might be minimal issues related to directory separator, or not.
-At the moment, I haven't tested it so I can make no claims.

 Future
 ------